-For 30 years Phil taught high school social studies.
-It was enjoyable and rewarding.
-Three times he was asked by the students to give their commencement address, he received his county’s Excellence in Education Award, and was named an Outstanding Person in Education.
+For 28 enjoyable and rewarding years, Phil had taught high school social studies in Escanaba on the shores of Lake Michigan.
+Three times he was asked by the students to give their commencement address.
+He received his county’s Excellence in Education Award, and was named an Outstanding Person in Education.

 But music was always there, calling to him.

 A lifelong songwriter, Phil wrote and performed his own songs throughout the Upper Midwest and the Chicago area.
 He worked with students after school on songwriting and improvising.
 He led the Phil Lynch Jazz Quartet for 15 years, traveling during the summer months, even premiering original works in Michigan's historic Calumet Theatre.

 All while being a full-time teacher, husband, and father of four.

-But everything changed in 2018 in his school's copy room.
+But everything changed that night in 2018 in his school's copy room.

-Standing there looking down at it in the small room's fluorescent lighting, it seemed more than just a random paper.
+Standing there looking down at it in the small room's fluorescent lighting, it seemed like more than just a random paper.
 It seemed like a message.
 So he made a copy and taped it to his computer monitor.
 And dreamed.
 And planned.